PikaNoob/sonic-1-github-madness-3/the lore (in-canon to be determined).md

 SANS UNDERTALE?!?!?!!?!??!?!!??!?!?!?!?

 # Quagmire
-As fortold in the epic tale called "Bee Bush", Glen Quagmire has covered his entire private area in (blue) honey and fearfully awaits the bees.
+As fortold in the epic tale called "Bee Bush", Glen Quagmire has covered his entire private area in honey, fearfully awaiting the bees.
 Quagmire must now return the bees to the hive, lest his std(h) infested sex come to a screeching halt

 # Microplastics Reimu